 Berlioz devoted much of his life to write a fundamental theory on orchestration and composed four symphonies that earned him a worldwide reputation: The “Symphonie Fantastique”, “Roméo et Juliette”, “Harold en Italie” and “Symphonie funèbre et triomphale”.
 One hallmark of Berlioz’ works is that he did go beyond the traditional rules of orchestration, dictated by formal principles of music theory, and had the ambition to describe through his composition technique abstract concepts like ideas and feelings as well as human actions.

-The “Symphonie Fantastique”, written in 1830, for example depicts the life of an artist, how he meets a woman who represents the ideal of beauty to him, how he falls in love with her.
+The “Symphonie Fantastique”, written in 1830, for example depicts the life of an artist, how he meets a woman that represents the ideal of beauty to him, how he falls in love with her.
 His love drives him into a folly, makes him imagine her death and ends with a vision of an orgy of sorcerers at night.
 The origin again is a novel: “René”, written by the French author François-René de Chateaubriand, and the symphony reflects Berlioz’ fascination by the Irish actress Harriet Smithson, whom he married in 1833.

 Since I have encountered Berlioz only a short while ago, I will venture no further.
 His works match my interest in music (and literature) from the romantic period in Germany and France and I will certainly come back to him in a later post.
 Promis, juré!